Families and Couples

 • the original act of birth made outside Quebec

-• proof that the person whose birth is to be registered has his or her domicile in Quebec
+• proof that the person whose birth will be registered is living in Quebec

-• proof of identity of the person asking for the registration
+• proof of identity for the person making the request

 To learn more, visit the website of the Directeur de l’état civil.